KentonWhite/ProjectTemplate/website/file_formats.markdown

 * `.csv`: CSV files that use a comma separator.
 * `.csv.bz2`: CSV files that use a comma separator and are compressed using bzip2.
-* `.csv.zip`: CSV files that use a comma separator and are compressed using zip.
 * `.csv.gz`: CSV files that use a comma separator and are compressed using gzip.
 * `.tsv`: CSV files that use a tab separator.
 * `.tsv.bz2`: CSV files that use a tab separator and are compressed using bzip2.
-* `.tsv.zip`: CSV files that use a tab separator and are compressed using zip.
 * `.tsv.gz`: CSV files that use a tab separator and are compressed using gzip.
 * `.tab`: CSV files that use a tab separator.
 * `.tab.bz2`: CSV files that use a tab separator and are compressed using bzip2.
-* `.tab.zip`: CSV files that use a tab separator and are compressed using zip.
 * `.tab.gz`: CSV files that use a tab separator and are compressed using gzip.
 * `.wsv`: CSV files that use an arbitrary whitespace separator.
 * `.wsv.bz2`: CSV files that use an arbitrary whitespace separator and are compressed using bzip2.
-* `.wsv.zip`: CSV files that use an arbitrary whitespace separator and are compressed using zip.
 * `.wsv.gz`: CSV files that use an arbitrary whitespace separator and are compressed using gzip.
 * `.txt`: CSV files that use an arbitrary whitespace separator.
 * `.txt.bz2`: CSV files that use an arbitrary whitespace separator and are compressed using bzip2.
-* `.txt.zip`: CSV files that use an arbitrary whitespace separator and are compressed using zip.
 * `.txt.gz`: CSV files that use an arbitrary whitespace separator and are compressed using gzip.
 * `.RData`: .RData binary files produced by `save()`.
 * `.rda`: .RData binary files produced by `save()`.